mathildemarcussen/CopenhagenBuzz/app/scratch.md

 ## When everything is done
 [] Check that there isn't un used code
 [] Make sure that there are kDOC in activity main
+[] Make sure we use resources every where